 There are a few more gutter protecting accessories that can be counted as guards.
 One such are the downpipe filter guards.
 They are round sheets of metal that are placed on top of your downpipes.
 Needless to say, they do nothing for your horizontal guttering.

-A different unorthodox tool you might use are the bird defenders.
+A different unorthodox tool you might use is the bird defenders.
 They are spikes you mount to your gutter system.
-Their only purpose is to not let pigeons, seagulls or other feathery vermin land on your gutters and damage them.
+Their only purpose is to not let pigeons, seagulls or another feathery vermin land on your gutters and damage them.

 What are the guards’ worst enemies?